JonTheFox/Folloze/README.md

 # Autocomplete Component

-This repository includes a fully-featured Autocomplete component.
+This repository includes a fully-featured autocomplete component with fuzzy-matching and matching highligting.
-It is leveraging Web Components standars, and also uses some Lit and typescript.
+The project is leveraging Web Components standards, and also uses some Lit and Typescript.

 # Running the project